Love and Rockets X: Style and analysis

 Ethnicity and ethnic relations form the central themes of the story.
 Several characters are of mixed ethnicities, such as a half-Jewish, half-Muslim girl infatuated with a Mexican boy, and a boy who, when asked for his ethnicity, responds, "I'm Mexican and I'm black—and I'm Chinese and Indian and Aborigine and Inuit and Jewish and Martian ..."
 Most of the characters take part or consider taking part in inter-ethnic relations, even when they reject the idea, as in a dialogue between two African American men:

 "You best remember this, son: a brother will do anything to get white pussy".

 "Firs': I ain't yo' son ...
 Second: fuck that Unca Tom bul'shit".

-The exception is a group of white supremacists, the only characters portrayed as overwhelmingly negative—though Hernandez gives even these characters a pre-racist past that other characters lament the loss of.
+The exception is a group of white supremacists, the only characters portrayed as overwhelmingly negative—though Hernández gives even these characters a pre-racist past that other characters lament the loss of.

-The story often delves into the characters' sexuality, including homosexual relations such as that of Riri and Maricela, the daughter of Luba, one of the central characters in Hernandez's Palomar stories.
+The story often delves into the characters' sexuality, including homosexual relations such as that of Riri and Maricela, the daughter of Luba, one of the central characters in Hernández's Palomar stories.
 The pair have run away from Palomar, where Maricela had endured physical abuse from her mother, and where the pair had to hide their relationship.
 In the US they are freer to express their affections openly, but must instead hide their illegal immigrant status and avoid la migra (the immigration authorities), another theme that runs through the book.
-The Los Angeles setting and themes of punk rock and ethnic and sexual relations are central in the Locas stories of Hernandez's brother Jaime as well.
+The Los Angeles setting and themes of punk rock and ethnic and sexual relations are central in the Locas stories of Hernández's brother Jaime as well.

 F. Vance Neill sees the book as a "critique of the disintegration of community", in which the characters are self-absorbed; each, as Wolk sees it, "believe that they're its hero".
-To Neill, Hernandez underlines this in the closing sequence in which he "shuts down narrative development and isolates each character to one panel apiece", an ending that "indicates a shattering of the relationships between people" and "reiterates the importance of the values of la familia, acceptance of identity, integrity, the normalcy of the supernatural, and the sanctity of secrets".
+To Neill, Hernández underlines this in the closing sequence in which he "shuts down narrative development and isolates each character to one panel apiece", an ending that "indicates a shattering of the relationships between people" and "reiterates the importance of the values of la familia, acceptance of identity, integrity, the normalcy of the supernatural, and the sanctity of secrets".
 Wolk interprets this ending in the context of quickly shifting scenes of the rest of the work—that it requires readers to slow down and think about the sequence of events and their contexts and interrelations.

-Aside from Riri and Maricela, other characters from earlier Hernandez works include the unnamed "dudes" who made minor appearances as tourists in Palomar in Human Diastrophism (1989) and Fritz the psychiatrist from the erotic Birdland (1992).
+Aside from Riri and Maricela, other characters from earlier Hernández works include the unnamed "dudes" who made minor appearances as tourists in Palomar in Human Diastrophism (1989) and Fritz the psychiatrist from the erotic Birdland (1992).